esolace88/Azure-Projects/Kubernetes-CICD/README.md

 # Kubernetes CI/CD Projects

 Welcome to my Kubernetes CI/CD Project!
-This projects' focuse is to build a full CI/CD enviroment leveraging Jenkins and Kubeneste to automate deployments.
+This project's focus is to build a full CI/CD environment leveraging Jenkins and Kubernetes to automate deployments.

 ## Getting Started

 To get started, you will need a GitHub account, Docker Account, and Azure account.
-In this demo we will be rapidly be deploying applications via Jenkins, Docker, and Kubernetes.
+In this demo, we will be rapidly deploying applications via Jenkins, Docker, and Kubernetes.

-**Note:** I've while this project was created in a Azure enviroment.
-It can easily be replicated in a AWS, simple update the cloud-init files to conform to AWS standars.
+**Note:** I've while this project was created in an Azure environment.
+It can easily be replicated in AWS, simply update the cloud-init files to conform to AWS standards.

 -------------

 ## INFO
-The Enviroment utilzed in this project is as follows:
+The environment utilized in this project is as follows:

 	-- Servers Type: Ubuntu 20.04 Focal Fossa LTS
 	-- K8s Network Engine: Calico